-Notice of expression of interest
+43. Notice of expression of interest

-43.-(1) A procuring entity may give notice seeking an expression of interest in submitting a proposal.

-- (2) The notice under subsection (1) must - (a) contain the name and address of the procuring entity and a brief description of the procurement requirements; and - (b) be published in a newspaper of wide circulation.
+- (1) A procuring entity may give notice seeking an expression of interest in submitting a proposal for consultancy services.
+(Amended by Act 13 of 2020) - (2) The notice under subsection (1) must - (a) contain the name and address of the procuring entity and a brief description of the procurement requirements; and - (b) be published in the Gazette and one newspaper of wide circulation.
+(Amended by Act 13 of 2020)

-Short listing
+44. Short listing

-44. Where a procuring entity receives expression of interest under section 43, the procuring entity shall prepare a short list of persons to participate in the selection process on the basis of the knowledge and information of the procuring entity.
+Where a procuring entity receives expression of interest under section 43, the procuring entity shall prepare a short list of persons to participate in the selection process on the basis of the knowledge and information of the procuring entity.

-Request for proposals
+45. Request for proposals